 19. Get Out On The Water

 No visit to Charleston and Lowcountry South Carolina would be complete without getting out on the water if watersports are your passion.
-There’s literally nothing you can’t do here when it comes to ocean, rivers, and aquatic adventure and it’s impossible to run out of fun things to do.
+There’s literally nothing you can’t do here when it comes to the ocean, rivers, and aquatic adventure and it’s impossible to run out of fun things to do.

-Charter a deep sea fishing boat and head out into the open ocean to try your luck catching a trophy marlin or mahi mahi.
+Charter a deep-sea fishing boat and head out into the open ocean to try your luck catching a trophy marlin or mahi mahi.
 Or stay closer to shore to jig for triggerfish and red snapper.
-For those who prefer self-locomotion to power boats you’ll also find endless opportunities to paddleboard, kayak, sail, or kite surf in the hundreds of miles of rivers, creeks, and wetlands in every direction outside of downtown Charleston.
+For those who prefer self-locomotion to power boats, you’ll also find endless opportunities to paddleboard, kayak, sail, or kite surf in the hundreds of miles of rivers, creeks, and wetlands in every direction outside of downtown Charleston.

 20. Charleston Harbor Sightseeing Tour